cstrawberry/predictive-universe/docs/paper/appendices/appendix_z_fine_structure_constant.md

 ## Z.7 Conclusion

 The PU framework, through the synthesis of its core principles (PPI, PCE) and fundamental constants ($d_0$, $\varepsilon$), provides a complete, parameter-free derivation for the fine-structure constant at the MPU scale, yielding $1/\alpha_{\mathrm{em}}(\mathrm{MPU}) \approx 138.843$.
 This prediction arises from the unique PCE-Attractor state, where the system's predictive machinery is maximally efficient and robust, and the emergent gauge action takes its canonical form ($\kappa^*=1$).
 A rigorous Renormalization Group analysis shows that this value must be treated as a high-scale boundary condition, not the low-energy Thomson-limit coupling.
-This reframes the prediction as an input to a full, non-trivial matching calculation, $\alpha(0)=\mathcal{R}[\alpha_{\mathrm{em}}(\mathrm{MPU})]$, preserving falsifiability while avoiding a naive identification.
+This reframes the prediction as an input to a full, non-trivial matching calculation, $\alpha(0)=\mathcal{R}[\alpha_{\mathrm{em}}(\mathrm{MPU})]$, preserving falsifiability while avoiding a naïve identification.
 The derivation also fixes the underlying spectral parameters of the emergent U(1) interaction and provides a sharp, falsifiable identity for the system's core cost-benefit ratio.
 This result must be interpreted as a bare, predictive-scheme boundary condition, not a direct prediction for the low-energy coupling.
 The result stands as a powerful demonstration of the framework's internal consistency and its potential to explain the values of fundamental constants from the logic and thermodynamics of prediction.